Rubén Gálvez

-Rubén Ramos González (born 15 May 1993), commonly known as Rubén Gálvez, is a Spanish professional footballer who plays for Recreativo de Huelva as a goalkeeper.
+Rubén Ramos González (born 15 May 1993), commonly known as Rubén Gálvez, is a Spanish professional footballer who plays for Primera Federación club Teruel as a goalkeeper.

 Club career

 Born in Aracena, Province of Huelva, Andalusia, Gálvez graduated from local Recreativo de Huelva's academy, and spent his first two years as a senior with their reserves.
 On 26 May 2013 he first appeared for the main squad, starting in a 2–1 home win against Córdoba CF in the Segunda División.

 On 27 January 2014, Rubén signed a new two-year deal with Recre, being immediately loaned to Segunda División B club SD Huesca.
 He returned to the former in May, being definitely promoted to the first team.